MozGuna/MozGuna/README.md

 MozGuna is started under Mozilla Open Leadership Program by - [Shubhendra Singh Chauhan][link_withshubh], [Abhishek Pratap Singh Chauhan][link_abhi8953] - are undergraduate students pursuing bachelors of technology in Computer Science & Engineering from Jaypee University of Engineering and Technology.

-The project is mentored by the [Nikesh Balami][link_nikeshbalami] - He is the Co-founder and Chief Executive Office of Open Knowledge Nepal.
+The project is mentored by the [Nikesh Balami][link_nikeshbalami] - He is the Co-founder and Chief Executive Officer of Open Knowledge Nepal.
 Know more about him [here][link_neekes]

 ## Get involved